ling67/Web-Application-Blog-Website/README.md

 ## Describption

-This proj mainly use flask to implement the Blog Website
+* This project mainly use flask to implement the Blog Website.
+A blog is a type of website that is updated regularly with new content.
+Most blogs contain short, informal articles called blog posts.
+In our project support lots of features: User's register and login, post blog, edit blog, comment the blog, follow other users.
+* In this Blog Website we use Flask framework to implement.
+Flask is a micro web framework written in Python, it is Easier to use for simple cases.

 ## Related technology